 “What did you do?”

-I start talking fast to get it over with: “Well, I was at my kitchen table, writing an article for work.
+I start talking fast to get it over with: “Well, I was at my kitchen table, editing an article for work.
 I was sitting on my foot as I typed and I didn’t realize that my foot had fallen asleep.
 I stood up to see what my daughter was up to and, as soon as I put weight on my foot, my ankle rolled out from under me and I face-planted on the floor.”

 The doctor looks at me for a long second.